codeurjc/contafin/Angular/README.md

 ## Angular CONTaFin

-The implementation of this project was created with [Angular CLI](https://cli.angular.io/)
+The implementation of this project was created with [Angular CLI](https://cli.angular.io/) and [Node.js & npm](https://nodejs.org/en/download/)

 ## Development server